FLASH: a Fast joint model for Longitudinal And Survival data in High dimension

-I am the co-founder & CEO of Califrais,
+I'm founder & CEO of Califrais,

 Califrais has a foot in both the